mohammadhashemii/BitTorrent-Python/README.md

 ```

 It is called several times by nodes and the tracker to log the events occurred in the torrent.
 Each node has an individual log file in `logs/` directory.

+## A Sample Output
+For better intuition of how this project works and what kind of output we will get by running the codes, we put a sample output of the code.
+We created a torrent with 4 peers and a tracker.
+For some snapshots of the outputs go to [`docs/simulation/`](https://github.com/mohammadhashemii/BitTorrent-Python/tree/main/docs/simulation).

+## Conclusion
+Downloading movie, music perhaps game or very large size software is a pretty fun activity using BitTorrent communication protocol which helps in distributing large chunks of data over Internet.
+Fact is that one third of internet traffic contains BitTorrent data packets, which makes it one of most interesting and trending topics.

+In this project we implemented a simple version of BitTorrent in Python language programming.
+Actually BitTorrent has evolved during the last decades and various version of it has been used.
+This implementation contains the main modules of every BitTorrent network which is useful for getting know how it works.

+Of course, these codes has not tested in large scale cases due to the academical nature it has.
+We highly appreciate in case you give any kinds of feedback (*i.e.* creating issues, pull requests etc.) if you have found any problem or miss-understanding.